mvthomas/doodleblue/README.md

 You can view the live project using this url [https://chatapp-61dd6.web.app/](https://chatapp-61dd6.web.app/) The above link will be 100% functional, no mock data is used.

-For a better use case, use default login and chat with user Elon Musk.
+For a better use case, use default login(Vinoth Thomas)  and chat with user Elon Musk.

 Or setup in local